Dropbox Backup FAQs

 Cloud backup makes secure, up-to-date copies of files on your computer that you can access from anywhere you use Dropbox.
-The files in your backup reflect the files on your computer, so if you delete a file in a backed up folder on your computer, it will also be deleted from your cloud backup.

 Cloud storage provides additional space you can use to save files and folders online, in the cloud.
 With cloud storage, your files are available wherever you use Dropbox, plus you can organize your content, sync across devices you’re signed into, and collaborate with others.
 You can use cloud storage to free up space on your computers and other devices, by making content online-only.
 Plans like Dropbox Basic, Plus, Family, Professional, Standard, Advanced, and Enterprise provide cloud storage for your personal and business needs.